 A former academic, Gareth Richards is a writer, editor and bookseller.
+He previously taught Southeast Asian politics and international political economy at Manchester University and at the Asia-Europe Institute, Universiti Malaya.
 He is the founder-director of Impress Creative & Editorial, a small innovative company involved in diverse areas of the arts and book production, notably consultant editing and translation.
-In May 2014 he set up Gerakbudaya Bookshop, Penang, the first independent bookshop in theUNESCO world heritage site of George Town.
+He has been the editor for Benedict Anderson, Ien Ang, Tim Bunnell, Chua Beng Huat, Jomo KS, Victor T. King, Anthony Milner, Anthony Reid, Robin Ruizendaal, Saidah Rastam, Tan Sooi Beng and Zawawi Ibrahim, among others.
+In May 2014 he set up Gerakbudaya Bookshop, Penang, the first independent bookshop in the UNESCO world heritage site of George Town.
 He is the co-author/editor of Asia–Europe Interregionalism: Critical Perspectives (1999), and wrote the texts for two books of photography, Portraits of Penang: Little India (2011) and Panicrama (2016).
+He is also a columnist for Penang Monthly.
 Together with Aida Redza, he is working on a book about the multimedia dance production, Moved By Padi.

-Pauline Fan is a writer and literary translator from Malaysia, and presently serves as Creative Director of the cultural heritage organisation, PUSAKA.
-Her translations from German to Malay include works by Bertolt Brecht, Immanuel Kant, and Franz Kafka.
-Her Malay translation of Lessing’s Die Ringparabel was published by the Lessing-Akademie in Germany.
+Pauline Fan is a writer and literary translator from Malaysia, and presently serves as the creative director of the cultural heritage organisation PUSAKA.
+Her translations from German to Malay include works by Bertolt Brecht, Immanuel Kant and Franz Kafka.
+Her Malay translation of G.E.
+Lessing’s Die Ringparabel was published by the Lessing-Akademie in Germany.
 She is currently completing Malay translations of the poetry of Paul Celan and the letters of Rainer Maria Rilke.
-Her work has appeared in Circumference: Poetry in Translation; Arkana literary journal, Princeton University’s Inventory, Bonn University’s Orientierungen, Axon: Creative Explorations, and the Malay-language journal, Obscura: erapat Renggang.
-Pauline is Co-Editor of the Malaysian bilingual literary journal, Naratif | Kisah.
-She is a literary columnist for Esquire Malaysia and a contributor for the New Straits imes and Malaysiakini (BM).
+Her work has appeared in Circumference: Poetry in Translation, the literary journal Arkana, Princeton University’s Inventory, Bonn University’s Orientierungen, Axon: Creative Explorations, and the Malay-language journal Obscura: Merapat Renggang.
+She is the co-editor of the Malaysian bilingual literary journal Naratif | Kisah.
+She is a literary columnist for Esquire Malaysia and a contributor to the New Straits Times and Malaysiakini (BM).
 She is the Malaysian coordinator for Lyrikline, a Berlin-based international poetry network and archive.
-She holds a Masters in Modern German Literature from Oxford University.